Numbers Chapter 21

 “For Arnon is the border of Moab, between Moab and the Amorites”: A river which divided these two countries, and bounded them.
 And Moses is the more particular in this account, to show that the Israelites took nothing from the Moabites.
 But what the Amorites had taken from them, they being charged not to distress the Moabites and Ammonites (Deut.
 2:9).
 See Jephthah’s defense (Judges 11:15).

 This is all near the Dead Sea, or the Salt Sea.
-Moab was founded by the descendants of Lot and his younger daughter.
+Moab was founded by the descendants of Lot and his oldest daughter.
 They were wild heathen people.
 The Amorites were a tribe descended from Canaan.
 They too, were heathen people.
 These are people not living for God.

 Numbers 21:14 “Wherefore it is said in the book of the wars of the LORD, What he did in the Red sea, and in the brooks of Arnon,”